-- A. The investees have significant influence or controller directly or indirectly: Please refer to Attachment 5. - B. If the investees have direct or indirect control over the in Group, it must disclose the information of the invest engaged in the first to ninth transactions of the preceding paragraph:
+- A. The investees have significant influence or controller directly or indirectly: Please refer to Attachment 7. - B. If the investees have direct or indirect control over the in Group, it must disclose the information of the invest engaged in the first to ninth transactions of the preceding paragraph:

-The following are information at significant transactions of investees for the six-month period ended June 30, 2023:
+The following are information at significant transactions of investees for the years ended December 31, 2023:

 - a.
-Financing provided to others None. - b.
-Endorsement/Guarantee provided to others: None. - c.
-Securities held: None. - d.
-Individual securities acquired or disposed of with accumulated amount exceeding the lower of \$300 million or 20 percent of the capital stock: None.
+Financing provided to others: None. - b.Endorsement/Guarantee provided to others: None. - c.Securities held: None. - d.Individual securities acquired or disposed of with accumulated amount exceeding the lower of \$300 million or 20 percent of the capital stock: None.